Publication and Data Services

 - DMP Tool walks you through writing data management plans according to specific funder requirements.
 The tool can be applied across disciplines, including humanities, social sciences, physical sciences, and medical sciences.

 - Globus is a free service for FTP transfer, cloud storage, and computational tools.
 MSU offers a Globus Endpoint that allows researchers to transfer files between almost any machine.
-For more information, contact Research Computing.
+For more information, contact Research Cyberinfrastructure.